SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Experimental Setup

 \subsection{Datasets}

-We evaluate TALE on widely used free-form question-answering datasets that represent different question types, knowledge domains, and complexity levels.
-These includes AmbigQA~\citep{minetal2020ambigqa}, HotpotQA~\citep{yang2018hotpotqa}, TriviaQA~\citep{joshi2017triviaqa}, and Natural Questions (NQ-Open)~\citep{kwiatkowskietal2019}.
-Free-form question-answering underpins a broad range of practical applications, where maintaining accuracy and ensuring truthfulness are paramount~\citep{gou2024criticllms}.
-We also used FreshQA~\citep{vu2023freshllms} to see TALE's ability in detecting outdated knowledge.
-Due to computational constraints, we randomly sample 300 instances from each dataset, ensuring balanced representation across question types and difficulty levels.
-Each dataset provides reference answers that serve as ground truth for our reference-based baseline metrics (see Appendix~\ref{app:datasets}).
+We evaluate SAGE on widely used free-form question-answering datasets that span different question types, knowledge domains, and complexity levels.
+These include AmbigQA~\citep{minetal2020ambigqa}, HotpotQA~\citep{yang2018hotpotqa}, TriviaQA~\citep{joshi2017triviaqa}, and Natural Questions (NQ-Open)~\citep{kwiatkowskietal2019}.
+Free-form question-answering underpins a broad range of practical applications in which accuracy and truthfulness are paramount~\citep{gou2024criticllms}.
+We also use FreshQA~\citep{vu2023freshllms} to evaluate SAGE's ability to detect outdated knowledge.
+Due to computational constraints, we randomly sample 300 instances per dataset.
+Each dataset provides reference answers that serve as ground truth for reference-based evaluators (see Appendix~\ref{app:datasets}).